Jonah Heim Preview, Player Props: Rangers vs. Mariners

 Mariners Pitching Rankings

-- The Mariners' 3.80 team ERA ranks third across all league pitching staffs.
+- The Mariners' 3.79 team ERA ranks third across all MLB pitching staffs.

-- In his last appearance on Saturday, the righty went 5 2/3 innings against the Texas Rangers, giving up two earned runs while surrendering five hits.
+- His most recent appearance was on Sunday against the Texas Rangers, when the right-hander threw 3 1/3 innings, surrendering six earned runs while giving up five hits.

+- In 17 games this season, the 23-year-old has put up an ERA of 4.39, with 9.4 strikeouts per nine innings.
+Opponents are hitting .230 against him.

 © 2023 Data Skrive.
 All rights reserved.